 Bake 12 cookies at a time on a parchment or Silpat lined baking sheet.

-Bake for 12 to 15 minutes or until cookies or golden brown.
+Bake for 12 minutes or until cookies are golden brown.

 Let rest on the baking sheet for a couple of minutes before moving to a wire cooling rack.

-Best eaten within 24 hours.
-(Kidding, these cookies will keep up to a week stored in an airtight container.)
+These cookies will keep up to a week stored in an airtight container.

 You can freeze the dough for three months if well-covered.